neelrocketbots/ai-llmstxt-generator/README.md

   <img src="assets/screenshots/5-download.png" alt="5. llms.txt ready to download" width="800"/>
 </div>

+*Simple 5-step process to generate AI-friendly documentation for your website*

 ## Features

 - **AI-Powered Descriptions**: Automatically create concise, informative descriptions for each page using ChatGPT 4o mini - chosen for its cost-efficiency and effectiveness for this specific task